Grant Neary

-Grant Neary is an American baseball coach who is the current head baseball coach of the Saint Peter's Peacocks.
+Grant Neary is an American baseball coach who was previously the head baseball coach of the Saint Peter's Peacocks (2023–25).
 He was also the head baseball coach of the CCNY Beavers (2011) and McDaniel Green Terror (2019–2020).
+He became an Assistant Coach for the New Jersey Jackals of the Frontier League (2025).
 Neary was a 1st Team All-State Selection at Bridgewater-Raritan High School before multiple shoulder injuries and subsequent surgeries ended his college playing career.

-Coaching career

-On September 9, 2022, Neary was promoted from assistant coach to head coach of the Saint Peter's Peacocks.